RESILIENT PEOPLE PODCAST

 Canadian author Ann Douglas has been writing books about parenting for years.
 Popular guides to help pregnant women and new parents prepare for the exciting and very unpredictable life of parenthood.

 In her latest book, "Navigating the messy middle: A fiercely honest and wildly encouraging guide for midlife women", Ann is turning her attention and expert research to helping women through the midlife years.
 As she said in our conversation, "Being in the middle chapter of life, I started to wonder what is this life stage and how can I enjoy it?"
+She interviewed over 100 women during the pandemic, filling the book with wisdom and strategies through heartfelt, funny, sad and inspiring stories.

 I've been reading the latest book by Dr. Sanjay Gupta titled, "Keep Sharp: Build A Better Brain At Any Age".

 It's very informative and a science-driven guide to preventing brain decline.
 But I also found that the advice is beneficial for overall wellness and positive mental health.
+As I focus a lot of my learning for RESILIENT PEOPLE on building resilience and learning from those who demonstrate a positive mindset, Dr. Gupta offers some terrific and easy to employ tips for maintaining our overall health.
+In this short episode of the podcast, I offer some of my favourite takeaways.

+It's very informative and a science-driven guide to preventing brain decline.
+But I also found that the advice is beneficial for overall wellness and positive mental health.
 As I focus a lot of my learning for RESILIENT PEOPLE on building resilience and learning from those who demonstrate a positive mindset, Dr. Gupta offers some terrific and easy to employ tips for maintaining our overall health.
+In this short episode of the podcast, I offer some of my favourite takeaways.

-From Utah, she got married very young, had three children pretty quickly and for the last 16 years has practiced as an emergency room nurse.
+Katie Clark is a 42 year old mom, solo traveller and recently divorced.
+She got married very young, had three children pretty quickly and for the last 16 years has practiced as an emergency room nurse.

+Like many married couples, she and her husband were going through the motions of life and marriage - focused on raising children and busy with their careers.
 As she was approaching her midlife years, Katie felt unhappy with the status quo and wanted that to change.
 She knew that she had a choice to make, and at 42 years of age, she chose to leave her husband and buy a one-way ticket to Paris.

 We spoke about the importance for midlife women being true to themselves and not giving up on their dreams, learning to be their own best friends, our love of singing, and being comfortable alone and on their own.